Air Gap Backups: Your Undeniable Defense Against Ransomware

 Strategic Advantages and Operational Considerations

-An air gap backup is a important defense because it provides an offline copy of data that is completely separate from any network, including the one potentially compromised by ransomware.
+An air gap backup is an important defense because it provides an offline copy of data that is completely separate from any network, including the one potentially compromised by ransomware.
 Unlike standard backups that might be connected to the network and thus vulnerable to encryption or deletion, an air-gapped copy is physically or logically detached, ensuring it remains intact and recoverable even after a successful ransomware breach.

 Implementing and Managing Air Gaps: Key Considerations